-Description: Specifies the maximum number of bytes allowed in the information field by V.120 or X.75 terminal adapters that call the MAX.
+Description: This parameter sets the maximum number of bytes allowed in the information field by the X.75 terminal adapters that might call this unit.

-Usage: For a V.120 TA, specify a number between 30 to 260.
-The default is 256.
-For an X.75 TA, specify a number between 128 and 2048.
+Usage: Specify a number between 128 and 2048.
 The default value is 2048.

-Example: Frame Length=256
+Example: Frame Length-2048